codebar/tutorials/html/lesson6/tutorial.md

 ```

-Also, dont forget to refer to the [previous tutorials](http://codebar.github.io/tutorials)
+Also, don't forget to refer to the [previous tutorials](http://codebar.github.io/tutorials)

 > Don't afraid to ask help from your coach.